 Lisbon Cathedral: The Cathedral of Saint Mary Majo was built in the 1100s and has been rebuilt several times due to earthquakes, resulting in a mix of architectural styles.
 Entrance including the museum costs €4.
 The street outside is a great place to snap photos of Instagrammable Tram 28 passing.

-Casa dos Bicos: One of the most curious buildings in Lisbon is the ‘House of Spikes’ which is indeed covered in over 1,000 large granite spikes.
+Casa dos Bicos: this curious building known as the ‘House of Spikes’ is indeed covered in over 1,000 large granite spikes.
 Once a 16th-century palace, it was one of the few buildings to survive the great 1755 earthquake.
 Its newer, edgy exterior is influenced by Italian Renaissance and Portuguese Manueline styles.

 Inside, the Saramago Foundation is dedicated to Nobel Prize-winner, José Saramago, a renowned Portuguese novelist.
 Entry costs €3; closed Sundays.

 The loveliest local restaurant I found during 3 days in Lisbon was Ginja de Alfama, a small family eatery with outside seating below rainbow umbrellas.

 Prices are reasonable: I paid €10 for caldo verde (green soup); a cheese, meat and olive platter; a glass of vinho verde and a shot of ginja cherry liquor in a chocolate cup.